 Both parties to the marriage need to give notice at either the same or different register offices, depending upon where they live.
 Both parties to the marriage must give notice on the same day.
 They must complete seven full days’ residence in that district before they can give notice and they may only give notice up to 12 months ahead of the marriage.
-After 28 clear days from when the notice has been entered, the Superintendent Registrar may produce the certificates.
+After 28 clear days from when the notice has been entered, the Superintendent Registrar may produce the Marriage Schedule.

-Both of these blue certificates must be forwarded to Fr Christopher as soon as possible after they have been produced.
+The Marriage Schedule must be forwarded to Fr Christopher as soon as possible after it has been produced.

 Your wedding day should be the result of much prayer and reflection.
 To assist you in this, the Parish organises Marriage Preparation, which is mandatory to attend.
 There is a modest fee for this, which you are expected to cover.
 These events are held throughout the Diocese of Hexham and Newcastle, and usually one of these per year is held within the Heavenfield Partnership.

 The Parish Director of Music is happy to meet with you to discuss the music for your wedding.
 Contact can be made with him via the Parish Office.
 This must be done at the earliest possible opportunity.